The next steps to take if you are unable to resolve an issue with an accountant or tax agent.

 The Commerce Commission(external link) if you wish to report an accountant or tax agent for false or misleading conduct or statements under the Fair Trading Act.

-The Professional Conduct Committee (PCC) can only handle complaints relating to a member accountant’s breach of the CCANZ’s Rules or Code of Ethics(external link).
+The Professional Conduct Committee (PCC) can only handle complaints relating to a member accountant’s breach of the CAANZ’s Rules or Code of Ethics(external link).
 This includes complaints that your accountant has:

 The PCC won’t investigate complaints if the complaint:

-The Disciplinary Tribunal hears and determines disciplinary charges against CCANZ members.
+The Disciplinary Tribunal hears and determines disciplinary charges against CAANZ members.

 The Disciplinary Committee won’t hear complaints that are frivolous, vexatious, or an abuse of process.